HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 Local Storage is a method of storing data locally in your browser.
 It is similar to cookies, but has a higher capacity and does not send data to the server with every request.

+- Our site uses local storage to record your theme preference (system, light or dark) to enhance your browsing experience.
 - Our Services use giscus (as mentioned above) which, if you sign in using GitHub, stores a server-encrypted token in your browser's local storage to facilitate authenticated requests to the GitHub API, allowing you to remain signed in; for more details, please refer to the [giscus Privacy Policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md) and [GitHub's Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).

 ### Security